 The stay at Puri is very much affordable and neat.
 And being a tourist hub, Puri is dotted with restaurants catering to the taste palettes of every tourist.
 The by-lanes of the old part of the city have small eateries, which serve the most authentic Odia cuisine.

 Puri has indeed been a surreal experience for both of us.
 It was energizing in every way – spiritual, emotional, physical and it surely satiated the foodie in me as well.
 Now that is what I call a complete relaxation from the daily hustle of life.
 Luckily we had taken this trip before the quarantine time of our lives, but the energy we had filled ourselves with from there was enough for us to survive the year on a good note.
-If you are planning to take a break and escape into the world of Puri, I would suggest that you don’t give any second thoughts and jump right behind the wheels.
+If you are planning to take a break and escape into the world of Puri, I would suggest that you don’t give any second thoughts and jump right behind the wheel.
 But be sure to be safe at this point, we want our body and mind to be filled with the goodness of Puri and not any virus.
 So mask, sanitizer, clothes…all check, now drive!